SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

     *   Client-profile enabled with guaranteed messaging permissions

 *   The REST service is enabled and set to *Messaging* mode, allowing the VPN to act as a message broker

-REST service is enabled and set to *Messaging* mode allowing the Message VPN to act

 One simple way to get access to Solace messaging systems quickly is to create a messaging service in Solace Cloud [as outlined here](https://solace.com/cloud/).